The Trust's region is the same geographical area as Central Electric

 Pioneer Generation is 100% owned by Central Lakes Trust which was established to grant funds for community charitable purposes.
 Since its inception in November 2000 the Trust has approved grants totalling almost $70M to community projects and services in its region.
 Profits from Pioneer Generation go directly to Central Lakes Trust to help support its grants programe.
 For more information about Pioneer Generation, follow the link below:

 Grant & Eligibility Requirements Update

 Central Lakes Trust can only provide funding to charitable organisations for charitable projects.

-In order for Central Lakes Trust to have certainty regarding an organisation's charitable status, organisations must be either registered with the Department of Internal Affairs Charities Commission, or legally classified as a School, Church or Territorial Local Authority, prior to submitting an application.
+In order for Central Lakes Trust to have certainty regarding an organisation's charitable status, organisations must be either registered with the Department of Internal Affairs Charities Services, or legally classified as a School, Church or Territorial Local Authority, prior to submitting an application.

 Media Release - Grants Approved March 2015

 Media Release - Tertiary Scholarship Awards 28 October 2014